LVMH looks to burnish Vuitton mystique and buoy sales

 LVMH believes so strongly in the concept of megastores that it plans to open another six stores exceeding 1,000 square feet to add to the 14 that exist.

 "They focus on offering their products in increasingly large shops," said another analyst who requested anonymity.
-"This optimizes the network and maximizes sales per square metre."
+"This optimizes the network and maximizes sales per square meter."

 (Reporting by Pascale Denis)